andpramor/andpramor-react-router/README.md

 # 🚀 React Router From Scratch

-In this project, I’m building a **custom React router** from the ground up!
-The goal is to create a full-fledged routing system that powers Single Page Applications (SPAs) with smooth navigation, just like popular routers.
-Once complete, the router will be extracted into an installable package and published to **NPM**.
+In this project, I’m built a **custom React router** from the ground up!
+It's a full-fledged routing system that powers Single Page Applications (SPAs) with smooth navigation, just like popular routers.
+Once tested, the router will be extracted into an installable package and published to **NPM**.

 ## 🌟 Features